mccright/rrl/test.md

 <details>

-<summary>Hamnet -- Love in the Time of Plague.
+<summary markdown="span">Hamnet -- Love in the Time of Plague.
 By Maggie O'Farrell.
 2020 </summary>

 ### Hamnet -- Love in the Time of Plague.
 (13:00)
 [https://www.overdrive.com/media/5067417/hamnet](https://www.overdrive.com/media/5067417/hamnet)